SolidHal/lineageos-microg-samsung-s20/README.md

 6) boot, install magisk app

 # Thanks
-To the member of the XDA fourms that are unlocking the snapdragon s20 To @jesec who really did all of the work on getting lineage working to jimbo77 on xda who had some nice lineage builds for the s20, looking at their source got me pointed in the right direction
+ - To the member of the XDA fourms that are unlocking the snapdragon s20
+ - To @jesec who really did all of the work on getting lineage working
+ - To jimbo77 on xda who had some nice lineage builds for the s20, looking at their source got me pointed in the right direction